Rendering

 It is possible to create a curve path for a camera.
 This can be seen here: Animating the camera along a curve path.
 The images generated from the camera animation along the curve can then be saved as a series of frames in .jpg format as well as a video in .mp4 format.

-The camera animation export uses the settings preset defined in the render setup window as well as the image width and height.
-The exported camera must be selected in the same render setup window.
+The camera animation export uses the settings preset defined in the render setup window as well as the image width and height and the specific video parameters (fps, time intervalle).

 Note:

-The camera must have a valid curve path to be listed in the render setup window.
+The camera must have a valid curve path to render a video.
+See Animating the camera along a curve path.